CiscoDevNet/terraform-provider-aci/website/docs/d/cloud_vpn_gateway.html.markdown

 ---

 # aci_cloud_vpn_gateway #
-Data source for ACI Cloud Vpn Gateway.
+Data source for ACI Cloud Vpn Gateway.<br>
 Note: This resource is supported in Cloud APIC only.
 ## Example Usage ##